 So far, all of these tips have focused on scalability and vector alternatives.
 However when it comes to photos, there aren’t any vector-based alternatives.
 So what can you do to make sure your photos look as vivid and crisp as possible on the new HD devices?

 The problem currently is that if you have a photo that you want to appear crystal clear on the web at 300 x 200 pixels.
-Then you may find that on Retina devices each 1 x 1 pixel of your 300 x 200 image, is actually occupying 2 x 2 pixels on the HD screen.
+Then you may find that on retina devices each 1 x 1 pixel of your 300 x 200 image, is actually occupying 2 x 2 pixels on the HD screen.
 The solution?

 Here is a great tutorial explaining CSS Media Queries, it also has some examples for targeting the iPhone 4 and iPad with different CSS and imagery.

 In a lot of ways the HD web is a thing of the future, but in many instances these technologies are already in use (notably on the consumer side).
-From a producer's perspective, though, the tools to fully implement HD resolution or resolution-independant features are still being developed -- making it more difficult for web designers and developers to keep up.
+From a producer's perspective, though, the tools to fully implement HD resolution or resolution-independent features are still being developed -- making it more difficult for web designers and developers to keep up.

 Let us know how you would answer these questions in the comments below.
 If any of you have first-hand experience deploying high-resolution apps or websites we would all benefit from information about how you went about it and what was learned in the process.